bproai/pieverse-desktop/README.md

    - Access command history and diagnostics in a unified interface

 The VS Code integration uses a WebSocket connection to communicate between PieVerse and VS Code, allowing for seamless interaction between the two applications.

+### MCP Server
+Although named the "Claude MCP Server," this component is actually a generic MCP server that supports various tool interactions via the MCP protocol.
+Its features include:
+- **Flexible Configuration:** Customize allowed directories and server port.
+- **Generic MCP Protocol Support:** Works with different MCP-based tools, not limited to any specific AI model.
+- **Seamless Integration:** Provides file and command interactions for both Claude and other MCP clients.

+## MCP Client Features

+The MCP Client provides a user interface to manage and execute tools via the MCP server.
+Key features include:
+- Real-time server output monitoring.
+- Tool execution management.
+- **Screenshot Preview:** Optionally preview screenshots directly in the UI without saving them to disk.

 ## 🎥 Demo and Showcase
 We are preparing live and recorded demos that highlight: